 Since you were a licensed veterinary technician first, I am guessing you will be able to relate to all of the work that an LVT does at a veterinary practice.
 You will be able to better appreciate the immense skills required by going from vet tech to veterinarian.
 What do you think?

 Yes, I completely agree.
-Knowing the amount of work technicians do, their skill levels and techniques they bring to the table is important.
+Knowing the amount of work technicians do, their skill levels, and techniques they bring to the table is important.
 I have a lot of respect for what LVT’s accomplish in a day.
-For most practices, the licensed veterinary technicians are the true backbone of the operation.
-I will have that much more admiration for LVT’s I work with in the future because I know what they are capable of and how valuable they are to a well-functioning practice.
+For most practices, licensed veterinary technicians are the true backbone of the operation.
+I will have that much more admiration for LVT’s I work with in the future.
+As a result, I know what they are capable of.
+More importantly, I know how valuable they are to a well-functioning practice.
 Going from vet tech to veterinarian was crucial in my understanding of this.